tillkahlbrock/serverless-workshop-web-go/content/lab4/_index.md

 - Can sign-in this user via the frontend
 - Can still shorten URLs

+**Why is this important?**

+Nearly every API needs some sort of authentication for users or other services.
+With AWS Cognito this tasks becomes easy.
+You can integrate with ApiGateway with nearly no effort and can take advantage of AWS' [Amplify Client library](https://docs.amplify.aws/lib) to authenticate your web or mobile clients.

 ## Overview

 At the end of this lab the url shortener will consist of the following components.